FarronF/limerick-council-meetings/meetings/2015/01/26-Full Meeting of Limerick City and County Council/Minutes of Budget Meeting of Limerick City & County Council - 12th January 2015.md

 On resumption of the Meeting, it was agreed to proceed with consideration and

-questions under the various Divisions.---
+questions under the various Divisions.
+---
 **17**

 **Division A - Housing & Building**